 More than half of women abort within four or five hours after taking the second medicine.
 For others, it takes longer.
 But most women abort within a few days.

 It's normal to have some bleeding or spotting for up to four weeks after the abortion.
-You may use sanitary pads or tampons.
-But using pads makes it easier to keep track of your bleeding.
+Only use pads for bleeding after an abortion.